of graduate employers say relevant experience is essential to getting a job with them

 Research Project (SEHC)

-You will develop your independent learning, problem-solving and analytical skills by choosing a particular area of the course and related industry to study in greater depth.
-You will be encouraged to integrate concepts and knowledge from previous modules and draw on a wide range of academic and industrial resources, supported by a lecturer within personal tutorials.
+You will develop your independent learning, problem solving and analytical skills by choosing a particular area of the course and related industry to study in greater depth.
+You will be encouraged to integrate concepts and knowledge from previous modules and draw on wide range of academic and industrial resources, supported by a lecturer within personal tutorials.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.